China hosts Japan, South Korea with eyes on nuclear North

 Seoul then threatened to withdraw from a key military intelligence-sharing pact, although it reversed course in November and agreed to extend it "conditionally".

-After the trilateral meeting, both Japan and South Korea urged the resumption of talks between Pyongyang and Washington, which have been largely deadlocked since a second summit between President Donald Trump and North Korean leader Kim Jong Un Kim in Hanoi collapsed at the start of this year.
+But at a press conference after the bilateral, Abe said it was "South Korea's responsibility" to resolve the issues.

-"It is important that we give our utmost support to the US-North Korea process toward complete denuclearisation of North Korea," said Abe.
+"I urge the South Korean side to get the ball rolling to regain the soundness of Japan-South Korea relations," he said.

-The leaders of the three countries also promised to help promote dialogue over the denuclearisation of the Korean peninsula.
+After the meeting with China, both Japan and South Korea urged the resumption of talks between Pyongyang and Washington - which have been largely deadlocked since a second summit between Trump and North Korean leader Kim Jong Un Kim in Hanoi collapsed at the start of this year.

-Chinese Premier Li Keqiang told a press conference they had "reaffirmed that denuclearization of the peninsula and the lasting peace in East Asia are the common goal of the three countries".
+The leaders of the three countries also promised to help promote dialogue to rid the Korean peninsula of nuclear weapons.

-In an effort to pressure the United States, the North has conducted a series of short-range missile tests and threatened to go further with its "Christmas gift".
+Also on Tuesday, North Korean state media slammed Tokyo as a "political dwarf", saying its weapons tests "pose no threat" to Japan.

-Former US national security adviser John Bolton, who was dismissed in September, on Monday criticised Trump's strategy and warned the North posed an "imminent" threat.
+Former US national security adviser John Bolton, who was dismissed in September, on Monday criticised Trump's strategy and warned the North posed an immediate threat.

 "The risk to US forces & our allies is imminent & more effective policy is required before NK has the technology to threaten the American homeland," tweeted Bolton.